Peter-210/cpp/README.md

 # C++ Template

 ## TODO
-- Use the container name change to create a prod and debug seperate containers
+- Test if subdirectories cpp and h files will work with CMake
+- Delete only the appropriate docker container
     - Clean containers separately (isolate clean between prod and debug)
+- Bash script can run anywhere for docker and cmake
+- Create a setup script for stuff like container naming and README project name
     - Automate filling in project name and details for README

+## Ignored TODO
+- Use the container name change to create a prod and debug seperate containers
 - Create an auto build for prod docker
-- Test if subdirectories cpp and h files will work with CMake

 ## Initial Steps
 - Give permission to execute helper script files: `chmod u+x script/*`